Skip to main content

 FPM 258A.
 Public Health Doctoral Lecture Series I (2)

-This first quarter of a three quarter sequence combines didactic instruction, interactive sessions and student presentations.
+This first quarter of a three-quarter sequence combines didactic instruction, interactive sessions and student presentations.
 Topics cover study design, ethics, data analysis and management techniques, and qualitative research will be presented.
 Focus: lectures (different from II or III).
 Prerequisites: Joint Doctoral Program in Public Health graduate student, SOM student.

 FPM 258B.
 Public Health Doctoral Lecture Series II (2)

-This second quarter of a three quarter sequence combines didactic instruction, interactive sessions and student presentations.
+This second quarter of a three-quarter sequence combines didactic instruction, interactive sessions and student presentations.
 Topics cover study design, ethics, data analysis and management techniques, and qualitative research will be presented.
 Focus: lectures (different from I or III).
 Prerequisites: Joint Doctoral Program in Public Health graduate student, SOM student, FPM 258A.

 FPM 258C.
 Public Health Doctoral Lecture Series III (2)

-This third quarter of a three quarter sequence combines didactic instruction, interactive sessions and student presentations.
+This third quarter of a thre-quarter sequence combines didactic instruction, interactive sessions and student presentations.
 Topics cover study design, ethics, data analysis and management techniques, and qualitative research will be presented.
 Focus: lectures (different from I or II).
 Prerequisites: Joint Doctoral Program in Public Health graduate student, SOM student, FPM 258B.

 FPM 259A.
 Applied Epidemiology—Scientific Analysis (4)